gchq/Gaffer/doc/user-doc/src/main/resources/walkthrough/TheBasics.md

 This edge is a directed edge representing vehicles moving from junction A to junction B.

-You can see the `“RoadUse”` Edge has a source and a destination vertex of type `"junction"` and a single property called `"count"` of type `"count.int"`.
+You can see the `“RoadUse”` Edge has a source and a destination vertex of type `"junction"` and a single property called `"count"` of type `"count.long"`.
 These types are defined in the DataType file.

 ##### The DataTypes